ellysh/bash-programming-from-scratch/manuscript/BashShell/command-line-interface.md

 If you are an experienced programmer, knowing the CLI encourages you to develop helper utilities.
 It happens because writing a program with a command interface is much faster than with a GUI.
 The speed of development is essential when solving one-off tasks.

 Here is an example situation when you would need to write a helper utility.
 Suppose that you have to make a massive change in the source code of your project.
 You can do it with IDE by repeating the same action many times.

 Another option is to spend time writing a utility that will do this job.
 You should compare the required time for both ways of solving your task.
 If you are going to write a GUI helper utility, it takes more time than for a CLI utility.
 This can lead you to the wrong decision to solve the task manually using the IDE.
 Automating your job is the best option in most cases.
 It saves your time and helps to avoid mistakes.

 You decide if you need to learn the CLI.
-I have only given few examples when it is beneficial.
+I have only given few examples of when it is beneficial.
 It is hard to switch from using a GUI to a CLI.
 You have to re-learn many things that you do with Windows Explorer regularly.
 But once you get the hang of the command shell, your new productivity will surprise you.